Rollins (ROL)

 11. Balance Sheet Assessment

-Rollins reported $201.2 million of cash and $1.04 billion of debt on its balance sheet in the most recent quarter.
+Rollins reported $127.4 million of cash and $912.1 million of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

 13. Is Now The Time To Buy Rollins?

-Rollins is a rock-solid business worth owning.
-First, the company’s revenue growth was impressive over the last five years, and analysts believe it can continue growing at these levels.
+There is a lot to like about Rollins.
+First of all, the company’s revenue growth was impressive over the last five years.
 And while its diminishing returns show management's recent bets still have yet to bear fruit, its admirable gross margins indicate the mission-critical nature of its offerings.
-Additionally, Rollins’s powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
+On top of that, Rollins’s powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.

-Rollins’s P/E ratio based on the next 12 months is 49.6x.
+Rollins’s P/E ratio based on the next 12 months is 48.8x.
 Expectations are high given its premium multiple, but we’ll happily own Rollins as its fundamentals shine bright.
-Investments like this should be held patiently for at least three to five years as they benefit from the power of long-term compounding, which more than makes up for any short-term price volatility that comes with high valuations.
+It’s often wise to hold investments like this for at least three to five years, as the power of long-term compounding negates short-term price swings that can accompany high valuations.